kentbrew/blockr/README.md

 #### So there's no going back once I do this?

-Not exactly.
+Not exactly; read on.

+#### Yesterday I needed to unblock everyone I'd blocked and re-do.
+Here's how I did it:

 If you block everyone on the list, you'll need to find the URL leading to the list of IDs you blocked.
 (Important: IDs, not screen names.)

-#### Yesterday I needed to unblock everyone I'd blocked and re-do.
-Here's how I did it:

-How I found the old list:
+How I found the ID list:

 - From the main page at https://github.com/freebsdgirl/ggautoblocker I clicked the link to block_ids.txt
-- I wound up up on https://github.com/freebsdgirl/ggautoblocker/blob/master/block_names.txt
+- I wound up up on https://github.com/freebsdgirl/ggautoblocker/blob/master/block_ids.txt
 - I clicked the History button and found the version that was up when I made my first run.
 - It was this: https://github.com/freebsdgirl/ggautoblocker/commit/5539e9e17eca20f81c94b2a7b53a7a27030fe890
-- I clicked the View button to get here: https://github.com/freebsdgirl/ggautoblocker/blob/5539e9e17eca20f81c94b2a7b53a7a27030fe890/block_names.txt
+- I clicked the View button to get here: https://github.com/freebsdgirl/ggautoblocker/blob/5539e9e17eca20f81c94b2a7b53a7a27030fe890/block_ids.txt
-- Finally, I clicked the Raw button to get here: https://raw.githubusercontent.com/freebsdgirl/ggautoblocker/5539e9e17eca20f81c94b2a7b53a7a27030fe890/block_names.txt
+- Finally, I clicked the Raw button to get here: https://raw.githubusercontent.com/freebsdgirl/ggautoblocker/5539e9e17eca20f81c94b2a7b53a7a27030fe890/block_ids.txt

 Once I found my original file, I changed the contents of `listUrl`:

     var listUrl = 'https://raw.githubusercontent.com/freebsdgirl/ggautoblocker/5539e9e17eca20f81c94b2a7b53a7a27030fe890/block_ids.txt';

-Then I changed lines 12 and 13 to use the `/unblock` endpoint, and sent just `authenticity_token` and `user_id`, like this:
+Changed lines 12 and 13 to use the `/unblock` endpoint, and sent just `authenticity_token` and `user_id`, like this:

     var params = 'authenticity_token=' + token + '&user_id=' + id;
     http.open('POST', 'https://twitter.com/i/user/unblock', true);